asushares/portal/README.md

 # Provider Portal

-The SHARES Provider Portal is a FHIR Consent resource administration and management UI for visually browsing, creating, and maintaining Consent-related FHIR documents from a FHIR backend URL configured at runtime.
+The SHARES Provider Portal is a FHIR Consent resource administration and management UI for visually browsing, creating, maintaining, and simulating behavior of Consent-related FHIR documents from a FHIR backend URL configured at runtime.

 Provider Portal natively supports the FHIR R5 specification.
 Due to significant differences with the Consent resource in prior FHIR releases, only R5 is supported.